trigunawan89/trigunawan89.github.io/TRI-GUNAWAN.md

 ### About

-I'm a fullstack & data analytics developer based in Jakarta, Indonesia.
-Currently working as expert data analytics for corporate risk & integrity at Asia Pulp & Paper.
-My primary technology skill set is data engineering on top of Python ecosystem.
-My secondary programming capabilities are with Javascript, React & Vue to build webs apps.
-In a past life I worked primarily with business intelligence tools, but now I typically use Python whenever I want to build a webs apps, API & data analytics solution.
-I love doing side project to expand my software development abilities on frontend, backend, dev-ops and data scientist.
+I am an information technology enthusiast with more than 7 years experience around data analytics solutions.
+I also like developing fullstack web and cloud solutions for the last 2 years.
+Currently working as an expert data analytic for Corporate Risk & Integrity at Sinarmas Asia Pulp & Paper.
+My main expertise is data engineering on top of SQL & Python ecosystem.
+My secondary programming skills are using Javascript, React/Vue and Django/Flask Framework to build an API and web applications.
+In my previous experience I worked mainly with commercial business intelligence tools, but now I usually use open source technology as my foundation to develop data analysis, machine learning, web applications and APIs.
+I love doing side projects in my free time to expand my software development capabilities in web, frontend, backend, devops, APIs, big data and machine learning.

 ------